PatchMixolydic/laria/docs/design.md

         }
     }

     // This miniboss only has one healthbar.
-It is now defeated.
+She is now defeated.
-    // However, if the boss timed out, we want it to run away instead of
+    // However, if the boss timed out, we want her to run away instead of
     // exploding.
-    // We can define custom behaviour using the `end` block. end {
+    end {
         if self.last_attack_timed_out {
             // Timed out, run away